plone/mockup-training/intro.rst

 Florian Friesdorf with whom Rok was in intense debate about ways of joining efforts.

-Mockup stayed a seperate project, was accepted for inclusion in the Plone core by the Framework Team in 2013 and is one big part of the upcoming Plone 5.
+Mockup stayed a separate project, was accepted for inclusion in the Plone core by the Framework Team in 2013 and is one big part of the upcoming Plone 5.

 This documentation should help developers to better understand Mockup,